KevinWorkman/HappyCoding/tutorials/html/_posts/2021-02-20-github-pages.md

 # Test Your URL

 Right now, your GitHub Pages site is hosted at `https://YOUR_USERNAME.github.io`, but your repo only contains a single `README.md` file.
-To test that everything is working point your browser to `https://YOUR_USERNAME.github.io/READEME.me`.
+To test that everything is working, point your browser to `https://YOUR_USERNAME.github.io/README.md`.
 You should see something like this:

 ![GitHub Pages website](/tutorials/html/images/github-pages-4.png)